Qamrul-Hassan/Qamrul-Hassan/README.md

 ![Web Developer](https://pbs.twimg.com/profile_banners/247298919/1724349046/1500x500)

 ---
-I'm a passionate beginner web developer, currently diving deep into HTML, CSS, Bootstrap, Tailwind, and JavaScript.
+I'm a passionate beginner web developer diving deep into HTML, CSS, Bootstrap, Tailwind, and JavaScript.
 My journey into web development is driven by a love for creating intuitive, user-friendly websites.
 I’m excited to share my projects and growth as I explore new tools and technologies.

 ---